 Proper preparation ensures your vacuum cleaner can be efficiently recycled or disposed of.
 Follow these steps:

-2. Disassemble the Vacuum: Detach hoses, brushes, and attachments.
-This makes it easier to sort recyclable components and reduces contamination.
+- Disassemble the Vacuum: Remove parts like hoses, brushes, and attachments.
+This makes it easier to recycle different materials and keeps things from getting mixed up.

-4. Clean the Vacuum: Wipe down the exterior and interior surfaces to remove dirt and allergens.
-A clean appliance is more likely to be accepted by donation centers.
+- Clean the Vacuum: Wipe the outside and inside to remove dirt and allergens.
+A clean vacuum is more likely to be accepted by a donation center or recycling program.

 Proper preparation not only simplifies recycling but also ensures safety during transport and handling.